 The Harvard T.H.
-Chan School of Public Health’s Office of Career and Professional Development and the Office of Diversity and Inclusion are piloting a fund to support Harvard T.H.
-Chan students who will be taking part in an unpaid summer internship with a community-based public health organization in the Greater Boston area during the summer of 2021.
+Chan School of Public Health’s Office of Career and Professional Development and the Office of Diversity and Inclusion offers funding to support Harvard T.H.
+Chan students who will be taking part in an unpaid summer internship with a community-based public health organization in the Greater Boston area during the summer of 2023.
 A community-based public health organization may be a non-profit organization, a community health center, or a coalition or other local entity that serves a specific target population in the Greater Boston area.

 The goals of this fund are two-fold: 1) to provide financial support to students who are interested in contributing their skills and exploring career options in community-based public health and 2) to support community-based public health organizations who may have limited resources to host interns to assist them with accomplishing an organizational or project goal.
 Successful applications will clearly outline benefits to the community served.

-- Be a degree-seeking Harvard Chan School student in good academic standing (master’s and doctoral-level students are eligible to apply)
+- Be an enrolled, degree-seeking Harvard Chan School student in good academic standing (master’s and doctoral-level students are eligible to apply)

 - Submit a completed application following the application guidelines